zehuiyin/GroceryStoreHamiltonData/README.md

 ```

 Load and plot the `grocery_CT` vector data.
 This dataset includes the
-geYometry of all the census tracts in Hamilton and contains a variable
+geometry of all the census tracts in Hamilton and contains a variable
 that shows the count of grocery stores in each census tract.

 ``` r